-As we will talk about below, not all of these drugs are bad drugs.
 There are many conditions for which the risk of the underlying condition makes the liver injury risk acceptable.
-But, for some drugs, they never should have been put on the market because they were not properly tested to determine whether there was a risk of injury to the liver.
+But some drugs should never have been put on the market because they were not properly tested to determine whether there was a risk of injury to the liver.

 Types of Liver Injuries from Drugs

-The number one reason drugs are pulled from the market is because they cause hepatoxicty (liver injury).
+The number one reason drugs are pulled from the market is that they cause hepatoxicity (liver injury).
 These drugs can cause the following problems in the liver:

 - Cirrhosis (scarring)

 - Necrosis (killing of liver cells, often from hepatitis

 - Cholestasis (decreased bile flow)

 There are two kinds of liver injuries that are caused by drug use.
 Nonidiosyncratic liver injuries, like Tylenol for example, are predictable injuries.
 We know that Tylenol is dose-responsive and that too much Tylenol can cause a liver injury.
 Idiosyncratic hepatotoxicity, which accounts for 11% of these cases, is completely unpredictable.

 We are all at risk for hepatic drug reactions.
 But some of us are at greater risk than others.
 Thankfully, children draw a break — problems are rare.
 The elderly do not fare as well.
 Women seem to be at greater risk than men.
 Not surprisingly, those with a drinking problem are also at greater risk because of the toll drinking takes on the entire hepatic system.